 Converting Chapter 7 to Chapter 13 requires the legal help of an excellent bankruptcy lawyer.
 As the Bankruptcy process is naturally complex, every step you undertake is crucial.
 You should consider hiring an experienced, expert, and reputable bankruptcy attorney.

 In Oregon, Michael D. O’Brien & Associates, P.C. is a bankruptcy law firm that can help.
 With our extensive experience in handling and resolving complicated bankruptcy cases, you can put your trust in us in converting your Chapter 7 Bankruptcy to Chapter 13.
-If you want to discuss your case with us, schedule a free consultation now!
+If you want to discuss your case with us, schedule a free case evaluation now!